AudiusProject/audius-protocol/cmd/audiusd/README.md

 To enable TLS, set `autoTLS: true` in your config.
 This will instruct `audiusd` to automatically obtain a certificate using Let's Encrypt.
 This process takes roughly 60 seconds and occurs on the first boot only.

 For this to function correctly, the following conditions must be met:
-- Your service must be publicly accessible via the host specified in the `endpoint` config.
+- Your service must be publicly accessible via the host specified in the `hostname` config.
 - Your service must be reachable on both port `:80` and port `:443`